11 Software QA Best Practices for Excellent Apps

 Note that dev shops work developing mobile and web apps every day, and if you pick the right company, you will notice how many insights developers and managers can give you about your product.
 They definitely want to be involved in the end-to-end development, and you should allow it.

-Open your mind, and scope.
-If you are willing to have the flexibility to change things through the process, you won’t feel good about working with a closed scope project.
-If you want your engineering team thinking about the application and alerting you about concerns throughout the development, which often lead to changes, let them think and discuss that with you.
 Also, open scope doesn’t mean you won’t have control over the time spent.
-If the company works clearly, they will estimate every feature, let you decide about it and track the time spent week by week.
-Then, you’ll be able to measure the team’s performance and discuss improvements on the workflow on a weekly basis.
+If the company works clearly, they will estimate every feature, let you decide about it, and track the time spent week by week.
+Then, you’ll be able to measure the team’s performance and discuss improvements in the workflow on a weekly basis.

 You need a team that will be the extension of your own company, not just someone delivering lines of code.